Deep embedded clustering of coral reef bioacoustics

 Three directional autonomous seafloor acoustic recorders (DASARs) were deployed adjacent to a coral reef westward of the island of Hawaii.
-The DASARs, labeled N, W, and S from north to south, measured pressure and lateral particle velocity with $x$-- and $y$-- components oriented at orthogonal compass directions.
+The DASARs, labeled N, W, and S for the north-most, middle, and south-most sensors, measured pressure and horizontal particle velocity with $x$-- and $y$-- components oriented at orthogonal compass directions.
 The array was roughly oriented N-S with inter-sensor spacing about 15 m (Fig.~\ref{fig:array_plot}).

 The DASARs recorded continuously for 7 days with a sampling rate of 1 kHz.
-This study considers a 24-hour period on February 25, 2020.
-During this period, the dominant soundscape contributors below 500 Hz were reef fish, humpback whales, and motor noise from transiting surface boats, with boat noise occurring predominantly during daylight hours and fish calling most pronounced during the dusk hours.
+On February 25, 2020, the dominant soundscape contributors below 500 Hz were reef fish, humpback whales, and motor noise from transiting surface boats, with boat noise occurring predominantly during daylight and fish calling most pronounced during dusk.
+The data were processed in 5 minute chunks to account for DASAR clock drift.
+For each chunk, the pressure spectrograms on the three sensors were cross-correlated and aligned to within a time bin.\cite{Thodeinreview} The spectral density power spectrogram, denoted as matrix $\mathbf{X}\in\mathbb{R}^{N_f\times N_t}$, was generated using a 256--point FFT with 90\% overlap and Hanning window and normalized to have units of $\log \upmu$Pa$\cdot$Hz$^{-1}$, with ${\rm d}t=0.026$ s and ${\rm d}f = 3.91$ Hz.